greenmindagency/tools/README.md

 button.
 The seven most recent backup files are kept for each client.

 ## Wordprseo Website Builder
-Log in with the admin credentials to access a two-step builder.
-Start by entering a client name and arranging the site map via drag-and-drop, then switch to the Content tab to upload Word, PDF, PowerPoint, or text files.
-The PHP backend extracts their text and calls Google Gemini to produce a full page.
-The API key is defined in `wordprseo-website-builder/index.php`; see `wordprseo-website-builder/INSTRUCTIONS.txt` for usage details.
+Log in with the admin credentials to manage clients.
+When adding a client, upload DOCX, PDF, PPTX or TXT files; their text is stored in the database as the core source.
+Each client has editable instructions, a two-layer drag-and-drop site map with an option to regenerate via Google Gemini, and a Content tab that generates page sections using the saved source text.
+The API key lives in `wordprseo-website-builder/builder.php`; see `wordprseo-website-builder/INSTRUCTIONS.txt` for the default guidance.